Trump’s Asia trip: Stops in Japan, China and beyond

 South Korea

-Trump and South Korean President Moon Jae-in made a joint visit to Camp Humphreys, a military base about 40 miles south of Seoul, on Tuesday.
-Trump shook hands with American and Korean service members, and he and Moon had lunch with troops in a large mess hall.
+Trump visited Camp Humphreys, a military base about 40 miles south of Seoul.
+Trump shook hands with American and Korean service members, and he and South Korean President Moon Jae-in had lunch with troops in a large mess hall.

 The visit was intended to underscore the countries’ ties and South Korea’s commitment to contributing to its own defense.